top of page

 BCBA Program Supervisors

-Program Supervisors hold a master’s degree in special education, psychology, ABA, or other related field.
-They must be Board Certified Behavior Analysts (BCBAs).
-Program Supervisors directly consults with the students' direct service team, and are responsible for conducting initial assessment and ongoing assessment, developing treatment and behavior reduction plans, preparing individualized programs and program materials, monitoring child’s programs and progress, conducting and leading team meetings and providing direct supervision to therapy assistants.
-Program Supervisors also conduct caregiver training and collaborate with other service providers (e.g., school, OT, SLP) as needed.
+Our Program Supervisors hold master's degrees in fields such as special education, psychology, ABA, or related areas and are certified as Board Certified Behavior Analysts (BCBAs).
+These dedicated professionals engage directly with the students' direct service teams and undertake essential tasks, which include initial assessments and ongoing assessments, the development of treatment and behavior reduction plans, the preparation of individualized programs and related materials, monitoring each child’s program and progress, leading team meetings, and providing direct supervision to therapy assistants.
+Additionally, Program Supervisors conduct caregiver training and collaborate with other service providers, such as those in school, occupational therapy, and speech-language pathology, as required.

 Assistant Program Supervisors

-Program Supervisors hold a master’s degree in special education, psychology, ABA, or other related field.
-They typically are earning their BCBA hours with the BCBA Program Supervisors or are waiting to sit for their exam.
-Assistant Program Supervisors consult with the students' direct service team, and are responsible for conducting initial assessment and ongoing assessment, developing treatment and behavior reduction plans, preparing individualized programs and program materials, monitoring child’s programs and progress under BCBA Program Supervisor's supervision.
-They also directly conduct and lead team meetings and training to therapists.
-Assistant Program Supervisors also conduct caregiver training and collaborate with other service providers (e.g., school, OT, SLP) as needed.
+Assistant Program Supervisors also hold master's degrees in fields like special education, psychology, ABA, or related disciplines.
+They typically accumulate BCBA hours while working alongside BCBA Program Supervisors or while preparing to sit for their certification exam.
+Assistant Program Supervisors collaborate with the students' direct service teams and undertake tasks such as initial and ongoing assessments, the development of treatment and behavior reduction plans, the creation of individualized programs and associated materials, and monitoring each child’s program and progress under the supervision of BCBA Program Supervisors.
+They also actively lead team meetings and provide training to therapists.
+Furthermore, Assistant Program Supervisors conduct caregiver training and establish collaborative relationships with other service providers, such as schools, occupational therapists, and speech-language pathologists, as necessary.

 Instructor Therapist (IT)

-The ABA Instructor Therapists provide direct intervention for your child as often as recommended by the Program Supervisor and approved by the funding department (if it applies).
-The IT is responsible for implementing programs according to the treatment plan, recording data, and documenting session notes.
-A child may be assigned one or multiple ITs depending on the child’s availability and intensity of the therapy schedule.
-ITs report directly to the case Program Supervisor, and will receive on-going supervision from the Program Supervisors.
+Our ABA Instructor Therapists are responsible for delivering direct intervention to your child in accordance with the treatment plan, as recommended by the Program Supervisor and approved by the funding department (if applicable).
+ITs diligently implement programs, record data, and document session notes.
+Depending on your child’s availability and the intensity of the therapy schedule, one or multiple ITs may be assigned.
+ITs report directly to the case Program Supervisor and receive ongoing supervision and guidance from them.
+This collaborative approach ensures that your child receives the most effective and personalized care.

 Click HERE to meet our Clinical Team